baezaj/r-mass-spectrometry-tools/README.md

 <!-- badges: end -->

-The goal of r-mass-spectrometry-tools is to house a set of functions for processing mass spectrometry data.
+The goal of r-mass-spectrometry-tools is to contain functions for processing mass spectrometry data.

 What is special about using `README.Rmd` instead of just `README.md`?